Robertfarb/whiteboarding-curriculum/tutorials/simple-node-app/README.md

 const photoUrlHelper = url => url.substr(0, url.indexOf('?'));
 ```

 We must add several new routes as well as a second passport argument to `routerConfig` to handle the auth routes that will be using this strategy.
-Don't worry about the frontend routes in `/` and `/profile`, we will add those before we test.
+Don't worry about the frontend files being sent in `/` and `/profile`, we will add those before we test.

 ``` javascript
 //routes.js